Lentil Mushroom Ragu

 • Add salt and black pepper.

-Serve on top of quinoa or pasta.
+Serve on top of quinoa, pasta or spaguetti squash.

 Notes